SkygearIO/features/features/192-asset-gear/index.md

 This endpoint returns a presigned upload request which can be used to upload an asset.

-This endpoint requires API Key and authenticated user.
+This endpoint requires (API Key and authenticated user) or Master Key.

 #### Request JSON Schema